 Butter and Coffee-Background Information

 A major cause of the recent popularity of butter in coffee is the founder of the website Bulletproof Executive, David Asprey.
 While traveling in Tibet, David was invigorated by a cup of tea with yak butter in it.
 From that experience, he came up with a recipe for Bulletproof coffee which contains, among other things, 1-2 tablespoons of grass-fed, unsalted butter.

 Butter in coffee is supposably giving people a quick and easy breakfast alternative that provides six hours of energy.
 It does not sound like a good idea to consistently consume 2 extra tablespoons of butter for breakfast every morning and I personally will not be doing this.
-There is a good article on Authority Nutrition that discusses some reasons why putting butter in your coffee may be a bad idea.
+There is a good article on Healthline that discusses some reasons why putting butter in your coffee may be a bad idea.

 But what does it taste like?
 I am a believer in the old adage that everything tastes better with butter.
 How could coffee be the exception?
-I drink my coffee black, but the prospect of putting butter in a cup of coffee was too intriguing to pass up.
+I drink my coffee black, but the prospect of putting butter in a cup of coffee is too intriguing to pass up.

-The Bulletproof recipe for butter in coffee is:
+The Bulletproof coffee recipe is: